Digital and Computational Demography

 We focus on climate change and disease outbreaks.
 We develop formal models to understand the consequences of demographic variables on disease dynamics, and we leverage digital technologies to monitor and understand the social and behavioral responses to disease outbreaks.
 In the context of climate change research, we assess how demographic change affects the demand for energy-intensive goods, with implications for carbon emissions.
 We also assess the differential demographic impact of climate-induced disasters.

 Population Processes and Social Dynamics

-We evaluate how economic and demographic transformations are inter-related with social change and we develop methodological innovations to study population processes.
-These include the use of agent-based simulation models to study changing social roles in society, the use of Facebook data to measure fertility indicators, and the use of network theory to understand the structure of group dynamics.
+We evaluate how economic and demographic transformations are interrelated with social change, and we develop methodological innovations to study population processes.
+These include the use of agent-based simulation models to study changing social roles in society, the application of Facebook data to measure fertility indicators, and the use of network theory to understand the structure of group dynamics.